 Each of these potatoes will weigh less than 0.31 pounds.
 Using easier measurements, these potatoes will weigh less than 5 ounces or less than 140 grams.

-Medium: when referring to these common potatoes, a medium size is considered to be between 2.25 and 3.25 inches in diameter.
-As we mentioned above, you should be able to hold one of these potatoes comfortably in the palm of your hand.
+• Medium: These common potatoes are considered medium-sized when they are between 2.25 and 3.25 inches in diameter.
+You should be able to comfortably hold one of these potatoes in the palm of your hand.

-These potatoes can weigh between 0.31 and 0.61 pounds.
-This translates to a weight range of between 5 to 10 ounces or between 140 and 280 grams.
+These potatoes can weigh between 0.31 and 0.61 pounds, which translates to a weight range of 5 to 10 ounces or 140 to 280 grams.

-Large: a large potato from these varieties generally measures between 3.25 and 4.25 inches in diameter.
-These potatoes should be too big to comfortably hold in the palm of your hand.
+• Large: A large potato from these varieties generally measures between 3.25 and 4.25 inches in diameter.
+These potatoes should be too big to comfortably hold in your hand.

-Instead, you will need to engage your fingers to keep it in place.
+Instead, you must engage your fingers to keep it in place.
 Potatoes of this size generally weigh more than 0.61 pounds.

 Sweet Potatoes